Callerstudios/Callerstudios/README.md

 - [LinkedIn](https://www.linkedin.com/in/busariroqeeb)

 ## 🎉 Fun Fact
-I started learning chess and have been hooked ever since—my favorite opening is the Sicilian Defense!
+I started learning chess and have been hooked ever since—my favorite opening is the Fried Liver Attack!

 Thanks for visiting my profile!
 Feel free to check out my repositories and reach out if you want to collaborate or just chat!